ABA Required Disclosures

 St Thomas Law School is pleased to offer a variety of merit scholarships to incoming and continuing students.

-Scholarships for incoming first year students with substantial promise are automatically awarded by the Law School’s Office of Admissions based on LSAT, prior academic record, and past service and experience.
+Scholarships for incoming first year students with substantial promise are automatically awarded by the College Law’s Office of Admissions based on LSAT, prior academic record, and past service and experience.
 All applicants are considered for merit scholarships.
 No additional application is necessary.
 Transfer students are considered after completing a full year at St. Thomas Law.
 For additional information on specific award criteria, contact the Office of Admissions.